Toor3-14/Mathalg/README.md

 # Mathalg ^w^
-Java library for math and algorithms
+Java library for basic high math and algorithms